-- (iv) the requirements of the capital adequacy standards; and - (v) any directions or conditions of registration applicable to the life company under the Act; - (e) an assessment of the life company's Internal Capital Adequacy Assessment Process; and - (f) an assessment of the suitability and adequacy of the risk management framework-as required under Prudential Standard LPS 220 Risk Management. - 13.
-To avoid doubt, if the life company is an Eligible Foreign Life Insurance Company, the investigation need not cover the financial condition of the company to the extent that the financial condition relates to life insurance business carried on outside Australia by the company. - 14.
+- (iv) the requirements of the capital adequacy standards; and - (v) any directions6 or conditions of registration7 applicable to the life company under the Act; - (e) an assessment of the life company's Internal Capital Adequacy Assessment Process; and - (f) an assessment of the suitability and adequacy of the risk management framework. - 13.
+To avoid doubt, if the life company is an Eligible Foreign Life Insurance Company, the investigation need not cover the financial condition of the company to the extent that the financial condition relates to life insurance business carried on outside Australia by the company.8 - 14.
 Nothing in this Prudential Standard prevents a life company from having its Appointed Actuary also investigate the financial condition of the company as at a time other than the end of a financial year. - 15.
 A company must not make public the results of an investigation referred to in paragraph 14 unless: - (a) the investigation has been conducted in the manner in which an annual actuarial investigation is required to be conducted; and - (b) the Appointed Actuary has given the company a written report of the results of the investigation.

-Refer to part 10A of the Act.
+6 Refer to part 10A of the Act.

-&lt;sup>7 Refer to section 22 of the Act.
+7 Refer to section 22 of the Act.

-&lt;sup>8 Refer to section 16ZE of the Act.
+8 Refer to section 16ZE of the Act.